zetsuboumarvin/Linear-Equations-Solver/README.md

 ## Usage
 Compilation:
 ```
--javac -d out srcs/*.java
+javac -d out srcs/*.java
 ```
 Launch:
 ```
--java -cp ./out Main -in [name of file with equations] -out [name of file where answer will be written]
+java -cp ./out Main -in [name of file with equations] -out [name of file where answer will be written]
 ```
 Test files are present in examples folder:
 ```
--java -cp ./out Main -in examples/in.txt -out out.txt
+java -cp ./out Main -in examples/in.txt -out out.txt
 ```

 Format of input data: